-A great startup culture is super important, and extremely useful to get everyone motivated.
-It's not uncommon to hear that a specific startup's culture to be a key factor for success.
+A great startup culture is important.
+It's not uncommon to hear that a specific culture to was a key factor for success.
 Zappos, Amazon, Google, Apple, Uber, each have started and grew on the heels of powerful, sometimes bruising, cultures .
 In all of them there are strong figures, outspoken people, struggles, some fights.
 When you love something, you fight for it!

 - be a family.
-While I don't bring work home and I don't bring my home life into my startup, I consider all my colleagues to be like friends and family.
-(Reversely, whenever asked, I also treat friends ideas with the same curiosity, structure and rigor as I'd do to any idea at work).
-I am genuinely interested in colleagues hobbies, where they travel to, what they are passionate about.
+I consider all my colleagues to be like friends and family.
+(Conversely, I treat friends requests for feedback with subjective curiosity and objective skepticism that I apply in business).
+I am genuinely interested in everyone’s hobbies.
 All this adds incredible color to the workplace.
 Some people are gym addicts, other are part-time DJs, some are fashionistas or barbecue lovers.
-No one has to share but it's a hell of a better place if they do, and those things may come in handy, even if it's only at the next summer party
+No one has to share but it's a hell of a better place if they do, and those things may come in handy, even if it's only at the next summer party.

 - quantity matters as much of quality.
-There will be good days where things go smoothly, and there will be days where opinions will diverge, sometimes in rough conversations.
+There will be good days where things go smoothly, and there will be days where you will be at odds with others.
 Make sure the nice days are near 99%.
-A fast environment is many times at odds with doing things in a calm way, and inevitably all hell breaks loose.
-But people should feel that the absolute majority of their time at your company is great
+People should feel good.

 - lead by example.
 If you don't want a behavior to spread, don't do it.
 Often when I started showing up late for meetings, other team members did the same.
-The same happens with starting hours, leaving hours, having an active life outside work, checking social networks during the work day, etc. It's hard, and a good example must start in you
+The same happens with starting hours, leaving hours, having an active life outside work, checking social networks during the work day, etc. It's hard.

 - be brutally honest.
 If someone failed, point that out with a clear example, and as soon as it happens.
-Having a formal performance review is nice to assess value, commitment and set expectations for a period of time, but it doesn't replace doing it "there and then".
+Having a formal performance review is fine, but it doesn't replace doing it "there and then".
 If you feel something was a major screwup, tell it like that.
-If you choose the best people, they'll be able to stomach criticism.
+Good people stomach criticism.
 Call out bad ideas, and bullshit too.
-Get technical on your criticisms
+Get technical on your criticisms.

 - feelings matter.
 Even if it isn't your intention, your words can cause other people to think you are against them, or that you don't care.
 Clarify if it's that's the case.
-In any case, "politically correct" is mostly a toxic term.
-But you can be defensive: always re-read your emails before sending, scan for potentially misunderstandings: how may the recipient read this?
+You can be defensive: always re-read your emails before sending, scan for potentially misunderstandings: how may the recipient read this?

 - no gossip.
-"Barracks" conversation is damaging, and rumors can spread easily.
-If there's something which comes to your attention, before you do something you must know if it's true.
-Unless you've seen this behavior yourself, or have some pretty good account of it, you shouldn't react to much.
 "He said she said" is not a nice way to start a conversation.
+I usually avoid reacting to hearsay.
 The counterpart of this argument is that people should be open to talking with you at all times, about anything.
-This prevents gossip from happening in the first place
+This prevents gossip from happening in the first place.

 - Limit cursing.
 Cursing is somewhat inevitable in hard environments.
 Calling something shit is perhaps rough and unclassy, but it's part of the lexico of IT for example.
 As long as it's not used to describe people, it's a behavior to avoid but which is at this moment woven into the conversations in startups